brbrbr/plg_system_extensiontools/README.md

 - Scheduled Tasks
     - Check for updates of extensions & Joomla!
 Core and sends an email when available.
-    - Upcoming : Auto update (configured) Extensions.
+    - Auto update (configured) Extensions.
 - CLI
     - Update Extensions using the information from the update server, just as when using the **Administrator** → **Extensions: Update**.
+No hasle to find the download link or append licence information.
-    - Auto update (configured) Extensions from the CLI
+    - Auto update (configured) Extensions.

 ## Installation